ispras/casr/docs/usage.md

 Headers may be in different order, one of them may be missing.
 Frames that match these regular expressions will be not considered during analysis.

+When `CASR_CLUSTER_UNIQUE_CRASHLINE` environment variable is set to 1, each cluster will contain reports with unique crash lines.

 ## casr-cli